MP Estate Planning UK

 Complete and submit the Trust and Estate Tax Return (SA900)

-The SA900 brings together income, gains and distribution details in one formal return.
-This is the form trustees use to report what the arrangement received in the tax year and how income was shared.
-Complete it with care.
-Accuracy reduces follow-up queries.
+The SA900 brings together income, capital gains and distribution details in one formal return.
+This is the form trustees use to report what the trust received during the tax year (6 April to 5 April) and how income was allocated or distributed.
+Complete it with care — accuracy reduces follow-up HMRC enquiries.

 What the SA900 covers: income, gains and distributions